 49 items found, showing page 2 of 5

-The countdown is on with less than 100 days to go until the return of Wales’s largest international food and drink event, BlasCymru / TasteWales.
+There are less than two weeks until the return of Wales’ largest international food and drink event, BlasCymru / TasteWales.

 More than 15,600 farm businesses across Wales will tomorrow receive a share of over £159.6m in Basic Payment Scheme (BPS) Advance payments, Rural Affairs Minister Lesley Griffiths has announced.

 The £20m AMRC Cymru in Broughton will raise productivity in the region and along with the North Wales Growth Deal and Welsh Government investment in infrastructure, will allow the region to fulfil its economic ambition, Minister for North Wales Lesley Griffiths said today.